-1. ...The permittee shall conduct an initial performance test within 60 days after achieving the maximum production rate but not later than 180 days after initial startup of each engine in FGENGINES and subsequent performance testing every 8760 hours of operation or three years, whichever occurs first, to demonstrate compliance.
-The performance tests shall be conducted according to 40 CFR 60.4244...
+1. ...the permittee shall conduct an initial performance test for each engine in FGENGINES within one year after startup of the engine and every 8760 hours of operation or three years, whichever occurs first, to demonstrate compliance unless the engines have been certified by the manufacturer as required by 40 CFR Part 60 Subpart JJJJ and the permittee maintains the engine as required by 40 CFR 60.4243(a)(1).
+If a performance test is required, the performance tests shall be conducted according to 40 CFR 60.4244.

 The compliance testing presented in this report was performed by Impact Compliance & Testing, Inc. (ICT), a Michigan-based environmental consulting and testing company.
-ICT representatives Andrew Eisenberg and Max Fierro performed the field sampling and measurements February 23, 2022.
+ICT representatives Andrew Eisenberg and Max Fierro performed the field sampling and measurements November 3, 2022.

 The engine emission performance tests consisted of triplicate, one-hour sampling periods for nitrogen oxides (NOx), carbon monoxide (CO), and volatile organic compounds (VOC, as non-methane hydrocarbons (NMHC or NMOC)).
-Exhaust gas velocity, moisture, oxygen (O_2) content, and carbon dioxide (CO_2) content were determined for each test period to calculate volumetric exhaust gas flowrate and pollutant mass emission rates.
+Exhaust gas velocity, moisture, oxygen (O_2) content, and carbon dioxide (CO_2) content were determined for each test period to calculate pollutant mass emission rates.

-The exhaust gas sampling and analysis was performed using procedures specified in the Stack Test Protocol dated January 4, 2022, that was reviewed and approved by EGLE-AQD.
-Mr. Trevor Drost of EGLE-AQD observed portions of the compliance testing.
+The exhaust gas sampling and analysis was performed using procedures specified in the Stack Test Protocol dated September 13, 2022, that was reviewed and approved by EGLE-AQD.
+Ms. Julie Brunner of EGLE-AQD observed portions of the compliance testing.